rcc-uchicago/R-large-scale/handout.md

 # Large-scale data analysis in R

-**Research Computing Center Workshop**

-November 13 & 14, 2017

-Peter Carbonetto /
-Research Computing Center /
+November 13 & 14, 2017 / Peter Carbonetto / Research Computing Center /
-University of Chicago /
+University of Chicago / `pcarbo@uchicago.edu`
-`pcarbo@uchicago.edu`

 The main aim of this workshop is give you a solid footing for transitioning from *interactive* (exploratory) data analysis in R to